HomeResourcesAI Visibility vs. SEO

 MeasurementRankings, traffic, CTRCitation frequency, mention accuracy, sentiment

-Tools NeededGoogle Search Console, Semrush, AhrefsCitationIQ™, schema validators, AI monitoring
+Tools NeededGoogle Search Console, Semrush, AhrefsMAHI Index™, schema validators, prompt monitoring

 How Traditional SEO Works

 Traditional SEO is the practice of making your website rank higher in Google (and Bing) search results.
-When someone types a query into Google, the algorithm evaluates hundreds of signals to decide which pages deserve the top spots.
+When someone types a query into Google, the algorithm evaluates many signals to decide which pages deserve strong search visibility.

 On-Page Optimization